zane-codes9/Heat-Wave-Model/README.md

 # Heat-Wave-Collapse

-This repository contains the Python code used to map the tipping points of cities during extreme heat waves.
+This repository contains the Python code used to map the tipping points of cities undergoing extreme heat.

 Current disaster planning relies on linear models, which assume a system stretches indefinitely (e.g., 1 degree hotter = 10 more deaths).
 Real systems don't stretch forever; they snap.